Finding Those Reclaimed Materials

 Don’t expect to easily or cheaply acquire barn wood if you live in the city.

 - antique farming equipment, old barn wood, treadle sewing machines, odd victorian homemade contraptions, and well cared for vintage items.
 Families exist in the same areas for long stretches of time… and so does their stuff.

-- In the city you have access to a more transient people.
+- In the city, you have access to more transient people.
 This means you’ll have access to their regularly discarded furniture, warehouses/industrial surplus, antique stores which provide a consignment of pre-selected merchandise to purchase, and all the wood pallets from all the imported goods.